An Inside Look at Cybersecurity Jobs and Their Functions

 - System Administrator

 - IT Technician

 - Network Administrator

 - Computer Software Engineer

 Information security is the process of preventing unauthorized access, disruption, destruction, and inspection of information.
-The information usually resides in the electronic form inside the computer networks and computer applications.
+The information usually resides in electronic form inside computer networks and applications.